SWIFTSIM/swiftsimio-joss-paper/paper.md

 The `SWIFTMask` object within `swiftsimio` uses this metadata to provide a mask to be used with the `h5py` library to read a sub-set of the particle data.
 This process ensures that as little data is read from disk as possible.

+The use of this masking functionality is unique to `swiftsimio` and allows for significantly reduced memory footprint and cost relative to reading the full snapshot.
+Other libraries, such as `yt` [@yt] offer similar functionality through the creation of a hashtable on the first read of the snapshot, but our approach requires no extra computation or files to achieve.

 # Why swiftsimio?